jupyterlab/jupyter-chat/docs/source/users/index.md

 A message can be edited or deleted by its author, using a toolbar in the message.

+### Notifications and navigation

+If enabled in [settings](#chat-settings), new unread messages generate a notification.

+A down arrow in the messages list allow to navigate to the last message.
+This button is highlighted if some new messages are unread.

 ### Code toolbar

-When code is inserted in a message, a toolbar is displayed under the code section (if the options is set up from the settings).
+When code is inserted in a message, a toolbar is displayed under the code section (if the options is set up from the [settings](#chat-settings)).

 From this toolbar, the code can be copied to the clipboard: ![code toolbar copy](../_static/images/code-toolbar-copy.png){w=24px}.